yduf/yduf.github.io/_posts/2024-06-21-macos-system.md

 - [How to turn your macOS into a Linux-like Desktop](https://blog.codeminer42.com/how-to-turn-your-macos-into-a-linux-like-desktop/)

+- [AltTab](https://alt-tab-macos.netlify.app/) -  brings the power of Windows’s “alt-tab” window switcher to macOS.

 ### Mouse/Trackpad

 - [How to separate "mouse" and "trackpad" settings?](https://apple.stackexchange.com/questions/116617/how-to-separate-mouse-and-trackpad-settings)